Thailand: Cuisine

-Thai cuisine is one of the most popular in the world.
-Common ingredients include garlic, lemongrass, kaffir lime, galangal, turmeric, coriander, and coconut milk.
-Each region of Thailand has its specialities: kaeng khiao wan (green curry) in the central region, som tam (green papaya salad) in the northeast, khao soi in the north, and massaman curry in the south.
+Thai cuisine is highly celebrated globally, characterised by ingredients like garlic, lemongrass, kaffir lime, galangal, turmeric, coriander, and coconut milk.
+Cuisine varies distinctly by region: kaeng khiao wan (green curry) in the central region, som tam (green papaya salad) in the northeast, khao soi in the north, and massaman curry in the south.
+In 2017, seven Thai dishes—including tom yam goong, pad thai, and massaman curry—were featured on CNN Travel's "World's 50 Best Foods" list, more than from any other country.